 The coronavirus crisis presents a huge financial challenge for small businesses.
-As the number of jobless claims in the U.S. surges and the economy continues to shrink, the federal government is providing several forms of relief – not just for individuals, but for eligible small businesses impacted by COVID-19, too.
+As the total number of intial jobless claims in the U.S. rises and the economy continues to shrink, the federal government is providing several forms of relief – not just for individuals, but for eligible small businesses impacted by COVID-19, too.
 The federal stimulus package known as the Coronavirus Aid, Relief, and Economic Security (CARES) Act aims to help the economy rebound through several key provisions.
 Among them are expanded coronavirus unemployment benefits, a tax deadline extension, student loan and mortgage relief, stimulus checks and financial relief for small businesses.

 While the Paycheck Protection Program, created by the CARES Act, has received a lot of attention in the news, another program expanded by the law may be just as helpful to small businesses.
 The Express Bridge Loan (EBL) pilot program now allows lenders already in the Small Business Administration’s Express Lender program to provide expedited interim loans of up to $25,000.
-As you protect your business against a forthcoming recession, you may also benefit from consulting a financial advisor.
+As you protect your business against the recession, you may also benefit from consulting a financial advisor.
 Below, we review the EBL pilot program and help you determine whether your small business qualifies.

 Express Bridge Loan Coronavirus Expansions